sreelakshmig-science/Leetcode--Solutions/README.md

-# Hakerrank-Solutions
+# Leetcode-Solutions
-Solutions of Hakkerank Questions in Python with explanation.
+- Solutions of Leetcode Questions in Python with explanation.
+- Different ways to approach the question is simply explained.